 7. Create a labyrinth

 Unfamiliar with labyrinths?
 A labyrinth is sort of a meditation garden and maze-like human puzzle, all rolled into one.
+A stroll along its pathways promotes quiet thought and introspection.

 8. Add path lighting